Psychological Distress Is Prevalent and Interdependent Among Patients With Decompensated Cirrhosis and Their Caregivers. Academic Article uri icon

 abstract

-• OBJECTIVES: Little is known about the interdependence of psychological distress among patients with decompensated cirrhosis (DC) and their caregivers.
-METHODS: In this cross-sectional study we examined the interdependence of psychological distress (Hospital Anxiety and Depression Scale) among 127 patient-caregiver dyads using Actor-Partner Interdependence Modeling.
+• INTRODUCTION: Little is known about the interdependence of psychological distress among patients with decompensated cirrhosis and their caregivers.
+METHODS: In this cross-sectional study, we examined the interdependence of psychological distress (Hospital Anxiety and Depression Scale) among 127 patient-caregiver dyads using Actor-Partner Interdependence Modeling.
 RESULTS: Among dyads, 26% had both partners reporting clinically significant anxiety and 18% reporting clinically significant depression.
-Caregiver anxiety significantly predicted patient depression (β=0.20, p=0.02).
-CONCLUSIONS: Psychological distress was prevalent and interdependent among dyads.
-These results underscore the need to develop interventions to reduce psychological distress in both patients with DC and their caregivers.
+Caregiver anxiety significantly predicted patient depression (standardized β = 0.18, P = 0.03).
+DISCUSSION: Psychological distress was prevalent and interdependent among dyads.
+These results underscore the need to develop interventions to reduce psychological distress in both patients with decompensated cirrhosis and their caregivers.

 authors